gangelo/immutable_struct_ex/README.md

                           .new(first: 'John', last: 'Doe', phone: '(201) 230-7281')
 ```

-## ImmutableStructEx
+## immutable_struct_ex
-ImmutableStructEx allows you do this in one step:
+immutable_struct_ex allows you to instantiate and initialize the object _in one step:_

 ```ruby
 immutable_struct_ex = ImmutableStructEx.new(first: 'John', last: 'Doe', phone: '(201) 230-7281')

 immutable_struct_ex.first
 #=> 'John'

 immutable_struct_ex[:first]
 #=> 'John'

 immutable_struct_ex.last
 #=> 'Doe'

 immutable_struct_ex.phone
 #=> '(201) 230-7281'
 ```
 ### Immutable
-Like other immutable structs, ImmutableStructEx also removes methods that change the state of the object:
+Like other immutable structs, immutable_struct_ex also removes methods that change the state of the object, making it _immutable:_

 ```ruby
 immutable_struct_ex.first = 'Joe'
 #=> NoMethodError: undefined method `first='...

 immutable_struct_ex[:first] = 'Joe'
 #=> NoMethodError: undefined method `[]='...
 ```

 ### Blocks
-Also, not unlike other immutable structs, ImmutableStructEx also allows you to pass a block:
+Also, not unlike other immutable structs, immutable_struct_ex also allows you to pass a block:

 ```ruby
 # With a block
 immutable_struct_ex = ImmutableStructEx.new(first: 'John', last: 'Doe', phone: '(201) 230-7281') do